-The CO2 extraction method can be performed at either supercritical or subcritical temperatures.
-This allows for beneficial variables based on a liquid viscosity – whether a specific CO2 extraction method requires more or less heat to speed the process of cannabis extraction without harming the purity of the end product.
+The CO2 method can be performed at either supercritical or subcritical temperatures.
+This allows for beneficial variables based on a liquid viscosity – whether a specific CO2 extraction method requires more or less heat to speed the process of extraction without harming the purity of the end product.
 A subcritical CO2 extraction method produces a pure, solventless extract.

 Organic CBD Oil Extraction at Home